 The program helps to save lives and alleviate suffering by supporting partner countries, local organisations, and communities to prevent, prepare for, respond to, and recover from disasters and other humanitarian crises.
-The AHP meets these objectives by focusing efforts on disaster response and disaster preparedness and resilience.
+The AHP meets these objectives by focusing efforts on disaster response, disaster preparedness and resilience.

-Through the Disaster READY program, the AHP also has a specific focus on strengthening the ability of local communities and organisations in the Pacific to prepare for and respond to crises.
+Through the Disaster READY program, the AHP also has a specific focus on strengthening locally-led disaster preparedness and humanitarian response in the Pacific and Timor-Leste\.
 Overall, $100 million is being invested (2017-2027) to support communities, local civil society actors and governments across the region to manage disasters more effectively.
-This includes ensuring that women, youth, children, people living with disabilities, and other at-risk groups are better prepared for and more resilient to disasters and climate change
+This includes ensuring that women, youth, children, people living with disabilities, and other at-risk groups are better prepared for and more resilient to disasters and climate change.

 DFAT has partnered with six peak Australian NGOs and their consortium partners to deliver on these priorities: